JonathanHouser27/risc-v-single-and-multi-cycle-processor/README.md

 ## Implementation Plan

-1. Single-cycle Processor
+1. **Single-cycle Processor**

-  -- a.
+   a.
 Basic instruction fetch, decode, execute, memory, and write-back.

-  -- b.
+   b.
 Simple control and ALU logic.

-2. Two-stage Pipeline
+2. **Two-stage Pipeline**

-  -- a.
+   a.
 Introduce an initial latch between stages.

-  -- b.
+   b.
 Handle hazards and ensure correctness.

-3. Five-stage Pipeline
+3. **Five-stage Pipeline**

-  -- a.
+   a.
 Implement IF (Instruction Fetch), ID (Instruction Decode), EX (Execute), MEM (Memory Access), and WB (Write Back) stages.

-  -- b.
+   b.
 Optimize forwarding and hazard detection.

-4. Testing and Debugging
+4. **Testing and Debugging**

-  -- a.
+   a.
 Simulate using ModelSim.

-  -- b.
+   b.
 Synthesize in Quartus and test on DE10-Lite FPGA.

-  -- c.
+   c.
 Compare execution times and resource utilization.

 ## Tools Used